Elian-Marsault/portfolio-data/README.md

 ### Digital Marketing Assistant | Zankyou (January 2022 - July 2022)

 Before starting my internship, I had zero experience with SEA.
 Within two weeks, I was already handling things independently.
 A great example of this: two weeks in, my manager (the only one managing Google and Meta Ads) went on a two-week vacation, leaving me fully in charge.
-I was nervous about managing the budget, so I created a Data Studio dashboard to track our daily spend.
+I was nervous about managing the budget.
+So I took the opportunity to create a dashboard in data studio in order to track our daily spending.
 It turned out to be a good move—three days before she returned, I noticed we were under budget, so I reallocated funds across campaigns to make sure we stayed on track.

 **SEA - SEM**
 - Creation of visuals